shakes76/PatternAnalysis-2023/recognition/OASIS-Style-GAN2-s4696807/README.md

 # Training Process
 The training process involves training the StyleGAN2 model using the provided discriminator (critic), generator (gen), mapping network (mapping_network), path length penalty (path_length_penalty), data loader (loader), and optimizers (opt_critic, opt_gen, opt_mapping_network).

+## Data Augmentation
+In order to increase the size of the datasets, data augmentation was used on the images when loaded into the dataset.
+As shown in dataset.py, the transform performed on all of the data was it is being fed into the dataloader was to first resize all of the images to the provided resolution (passed in logarithmic form for ease of use), next the images are converted to tensor objects and a random horizontal flip occurs.
+This random flip allows for more data to be generated from the same dataset as the direction that the brain is facing is irrelevant to our goals and will provide the models with more datasources.
+Finally, the image pixels are normalsied to have a mean and standard deviation of 0.5.
+This normalization helps in stabilising and accelerating the training process by keeping the input values within an acceptable range.

 ## Train Function